partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 		}).catch((err) => {
 			console.log("err: ", err);
 		});
         	this.setState({
             		questionsAnswered: true,
             		selectedAnswerButton: index,
             		buttonsDisabled: true,
             		answerChosen: {
             		    index: index,
 			    answer: answer
             		},
             		questionCount: this.state.questionCount + 1
         	});
 	}
 ```
 **Well Done!** Now we have configured our application code to push and pull data from our GraphQL API.
 Let's move on to updating our AWS AppSync resolvers and mutations!

 ### Step Five: Recording answers

-# TODO MIGUEL SKIP FOR NOW

-1. Still in the `ViewController.swift` file we need to now perfom a mutation to add an user to our database.
+1. In the `./src/components/App/Game/component.js` file we need to now perfom a mutation to add an user to our database.
-1. Add this code to `func setupUser(username: String)` to start creating users.
+1. Add this code to `setupClient` and `askForName` to create a user.
     ```javascript
    		setupClient = (username) => {
 			API.graphql(